Heiliger-Paul/EventManagement/README.md

-first run whats inside the curly brace pip install -r requirements.txt
+first run: pip install -r requirements.txt

 - make the hall names same value to their label
 - in admin page disable the button once after assign or make a new column that keeps the status(assigned or awaited)